High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: High-dimensional high-frequency regression

 \begin{theorem} Under the assumptions in Theorems \ref{Thm1}--\ref{Thm2}, let $k_n= c_k n^{1/2}$ for some constant $c_k$.
 For any given positive constant $a$, choose $h_n= C_{h,a} b_n$ for some constant $C_{h,a}$, where $b_n$ is defined in Theorem \ref{Thm3}.
 Then, we have, with probability greater than $1-p^{-a}$,

 \end{theorem}

 Theorem \ref{Thm4} shows that the TED estimator is a consistent estimator in terms of the $\ell_1$ norm under the sparsity condition \eqref{sparsity_beta}.
-When estimating the integrated beta without the debiasing step, we can obtain the convergence rate $s_p( s_p \sqrt{\log p} n^{-1/4} ) ^{1-\delta} $.
+When estimating the integrated coefficient without the debiasing step, we can obtain the convergence rate $s_p( s_p \sqrt{\log p} n^{-1/4} ) ^{1-\delta} $.
 The benefit of applying the debiasing scheme is the difference between $b_n$ and $s_p \sqrt{\log p} n^{-1/4}$.
-Under the sparsity condition, $b_n$ is $n^{-\{2-(\delta \vee q )\}/4}$ with $\log p$ order for $\delta, q \in [0,1)$, which is faster than the convergence rate of the Dantzig integrated beta estimator.
-Therefore, the TED estimator has the faster convergence rate.
+Under the sparsity condition, $b_n$ is $n^{-\{2-(\delta \vee q )\}/4}$ with $\log p$ order for $\delta, q \in [0,1)$, which is faster than the convergence rate of the Dantzig integrated coefficient estimator.
+Therefore, the TED estimator has a faster convergence rate.